 Mr Harrington holds a Bachelor of Commerce from the University of New South Wales.
-He is a Fellow of the Institute of Chartered Accountants, a Senior Fellow of FINSIA, and Chairman of The Australian Charities Fund.
+He is a Fellow of Chartered Accountants Australia and New Zealand, a Senior Fellow of FINSIA, and Chairman of The Australian Charities Fund.

 He was appointed a Member of the Order of Australia (AM) in 2011 in recognition of his charitable work.

-Mr Ross Israel BCom, LLB, SF Fin Alternate Director for Paul DeSouza
+Ross Israel BCom, LLB, SF Fin - Alternate Director for Paul DeSouza

 Ross co-founded QIC Global Infrastructure (GI) division in early 2006.
 Ross provides overall leadership to the team which currently manages 12 direct investments out of offices in Brisbane, Sydney, Melbourne, New York and London.
 He has had oversight on all of the team’s investments.